mrtabaa/obsidian-class/Programming/CleanArchitecture/00_Overview.md

 ### 4. 🔌 Infrastructure
 Implements **technical concerns** like persistence and external services.
 - MongoDB, PostgreSQL, Identity, Email
-- Implements interfaces from Domain or Application
+- Implements interfaces from Domain

 ### 5. 🧰 Shared
 Contains **cross-cutting utilities** that can be reused across Infrastructure and WebApi.